Metal Stamping: Creative Mandalas Made with Alphabet Stamps

 I’ve been learning so many new metal stamping techniques in Taryn McCabe and Lisa Niven Kelly’s book, New Stamped Metal Jewelry.
 One technique I’m particularly excited about is mandala stamping.

 The book offers up beautiful step-by-step photos for creating a variety of mandalas and shows several design ideas for them, such as creative earrings and bangles.
 I’ve been eager to set aside some studio time to focus on learning this particular technique.
 Now, I don’t have quite the range of design stamps at my disposal as Taryn and Lisa do.
-(Confession: I actually don’t have any designs stamps other than two basic alphabet sets.)
-But I’m not about to let that stop my creativity because another key technique taught in the book is learning to look at your design stamps in a new ways.
+(Confession: I actually don’t have any design stamps other than two basic alphabet sets.)
+But I’m not about to let that stop my creativity, because another key technique taught in the book is learning to look at your design stamps in new ways.
 So I decided to take on the personal challenge of mandala stamping with just alphabet stamps.

 For my mandala stamping I started with a 1″ (2.5cm) 24g copper disc, the letters O, X, and V, and the period stamp.
 Working on my bench block and pad, I found the center of my disc and began stamping from the outside in towards the center.

 I first stamped 4 Os, one at each end of my marked lines.
 Then stamped Xs in a semicircle around the O. With a permanent marker, I darkened in the impressions then polished the surface of my disc to reveal the design.

 I continued building the motif adding a third row to the border design using the O again.
 Then, as I did in the round before, I darkened the impression to reveal the design.
 I found doing that at the end of each step really helped me visualize what I wanted to add next.